trapperkreeper/Project2-Modeling/README.md

 # Project2-Modeling

+## Overview

+The purpose of this project was to create a model to predict and better understand the relationship between lifestyle and diabetes.

+Our top metric priority was recall, to flag as many individuals that are at-risk for diabetes as we can.
+After that we prioritized precision, to minimize the number of healthy individuals falsely flagged as at-risk, in order to reduce the spend on unnecessary medical checkups/diagnostics.

 ## Data Cleaning / Transformation

 The data provided by the CDC was well prepared, such that we did not have to do any additional transformations.
-Some fields came pre-transformed, as documented
+Some fields came pre-bucketed, as documented
 here:

 | Field     | Raw Values                       | Transformed Values |